'You Would Always Have My Back': Brothers With Autism Navigate Life Together

 "He would have this scowl on his face.
 But that was just how he was," he says.
 "And a customer came up, and took his scowl the wrong way, and just got so mad.
 He was about ready to punch his lights out."

-So Russell pulled the customer aside, and let him know that the employee was on the autism spectrum.
+So Russell pulled the customer aside and let him know that the employee was on the autism spectrum.
 "After I explained this to him, this man started crying because he didn't realize this," Russell says.

 Remmick asks his brother what he was like as a kid.